A Bright Brownstone Kitchen

 “The biggest challenges we faced with this project were the unexpected discoveries that would often add on to the workload and adjust the timeline of the project, such as the discovery that the floor needed to be re-leveled before tiling,” Aaron said.
 The electrical also needed to be updated to power the new appliances and the ceiling height had to be adjusted due to pre-existing damage.
 If you’re renovating an older home, Aaron strongly advises leaving plenty of room wiggle room in your budget because during demolition, issues that weren’t noticeable before can come to the surface.

 Through it all, the trio couldn’t be happier with their kitchen.
 “The new space feels amazing, the whole vibe of the house has changed and we love to spend time in the kitchen together as a family,” Aaron said.

 Bonus: Cooking has become so much easier and enjoyable thanks to their new counter space and the bigger stove.

 Style finds: Cabinets: Custom.
 Bottom cabinet paint in Old Navy; upper cabinet paint in Misty Gray; walls in Simply White: Benjamin Moore.
 Cabinet hardware in Champagne: Amerock.
 Quartz countertops in White Attica: Caesarstone.
 Farmhouse sink: LaToscana.
-Faucet in black with matte finish: Pfister.
-Refrigerator and dishwasher: Samsung.
-Stove and microwave: Beko.
+Faucet in black with matte finish: Appliances Connection.
+Refrigerator and dishwasher: Appliances Connection.
+Stove and microwave: Appliances Connection.
 Circular pendant light: Vonn.
 Floating shelves made from reclaimed wood: Big Reuse.
 Patika 2 ivory natural stone floor tile and white subway tile: Galactic Tile.